pantrypoints/sp/content/en/material/principles/part-1/chapter-04b.md

 {{< i s="/photos/physics/bao.jpg" a="BAOs" >}}

-## Heat Particles to Solve the Hubble Tension
+## Heat Particles Solve the Hubble Tension

 <!-- The CMB as local heat of cluster/s -->